Marketing Executive Resume

 - Developed promotional strategies for new products

 - Utilized system databases to develop reports for forecasting and marketing trends

 Merichem, Houston, TX

 - Conducted research and analyze all aspects of oil and gas industry including competition, market trends, new technology/products, etc.

 - Created reports and document results and analysis

 - Supervised and support research projects

-- Closely communicated with sales team to develop sales strategies
+- Closely communicate with sales team to develop sales strategies

 - Interpreted syndicated data and met requests from business clients